desmos-labs/desmos/docs/architecture/adr-008-change-the-plain-text-encoding-the-links-to-hex.md

 ### Chain link implementation

-In application link, the object to show the proof is `Result_Success_` which is a sub object inside `Result`.
-We will modify the `Validate` function to ensure the plain text is hex-encoded.
+While dealing with application links, we use the `Result_Success_` type to identify a successfully verified link.
+In order to force the plain text to be HEX encoded, we need to modify the `Validate` function to perform such check:

 ```go
 // Validate returns an error if the instance does not contain valid data